Gluten Free All-Purpose Flour Mix

 - In a large bowl, combine all the ingredients, using a digital scale.

-- Whisk thoroughly to evenly distribute the starches, gums, and pectin throughout the flour.
+- Whisk thoroughly to evenly distribute the flours, starches, and gums throughout the flour.

 - Store in an airtight container in a cool, dry place for up to 3 months, or refrigerate for longer shelf life.